Category Archives: Recreation

 DSC04039

-On the last leg of our hike, Claire wanted to really get into her exploration.
+On the last leg of our hike, Bean wanted to really get into her exploration.
 Since I carry spare shoes, undies, and leggings in the car, this was not a problem.
 She pretended she was a gazelle at the water’s edge.

 DSC04060